Skip to content

 He continued that, with relatively low barriers to entry, we have seen an enormous uptick in mergers and acquisitions-related activity over the past five to six years for those now seeking to enter the Cambodian market, particularly in the more mature sectors, such as financial services, telecommunications, and manufacturing.

-While the most significant investment interest in Cambodia has originated from North and ASEAN neighbors in recent years, we have seen promising signs of increased investment from Australian companies in select industries, particularly in mining, education, tourism, logistics, supply chain management, property management, and healthcare.
+While the most significant investment interest in Cambodia has originated from North Asia and ASEAN neighbors in recent years, we have seen promising signs of increased investment from Australian companies in select industries, particularly in mining, education, tourism, logistics, supply chain management, property management, and healthcare.

 Robert Chelliah believes that Cambodia has the potential to attract foreign investors in agriculture during a global food crisis.
 He points to the country’s young and growing population, its abundance of arable land, and its relatively low labor costs as advantages that could make it an attractive destination for investors.